Hear Me Out ദ്ദി ˉ͈̀꒳ˉ͈́ )✧

 Raincoat (+ rain boots)

-You might as well throw in some rain boots, while you’re at it.
-They’ve certainly helped me.
-Here’s a men’s option and a women’s option.
+You might as well throw in some rain boots, while you're at it.
+King Bacon and I both adore Xtratuf boots.
+My brother, who's a merchant mariner, swore by them and now we do, too.
+Here's a men's option and a women's option.

 Spare Phone Charger